American Studies

 AMST:3095 Central America and Its Diaspora 3 s.h.

-What makes the U.S. Central American experience distinct from other Latina/o/x groups?
-The first part of the course will explore the social structures, histories, and cultures of a number of Central American countries; the second part of the course will dig into the specificities of the U.S. Central American experience including the challenges they face from other Latinx groups, changing immigration regimes, their relationship to their "home" countries, and the cultures and communities they build once they arrive.
+Explore the social structures, histories, and cultures of a number of Central American countries; specificities of the U.S. Central American experience including the challenges they face from other Latinx groups, changing immigration regimes, their relationship to their "home" countries, and the cultures and communities they build once they arrive.
 Same as LATS:3095.

 AMST:3100 Critical Race Theory: Culture, Power, and Society 3 s.h.